DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 - Same deal as the upgrade room.
 - The overall shape needs to be redone, as the upgrade room we have right now has ALWAYS been a placeholder.

+#### A Design For the Passive Upgrade Room
+- This is a brand new room type that I kinda threw into the game out of nowhere, so there isn't really a set design for it yet.
+- Ideally, there is a pedestal in the center of the room with a passive spell on it, and the player walks up to it and interacts with it to get the passive spell.

 ## VFX

 ### On Fire VFX